 Where to get and reload your transit card:

-You can buy and recharge your T-Money card at the blue machines and just reload your card at the silver machines.
+You can buy and recharge your card at machines in the subway stations.
 Just click on the reloading card button, put your card on the card reader below, select how much you want to add, and then insert the exact amount.
 You can only buy/reload using cash at these machines.

 You can buy and reload your T-Money and/or Cashbee card at any convenience store with a T-Money or Cashbee Symbol outside.
 This method will require some Korean language skills as you will need to ask the cashier if they have any cards behind the counter and to reload your card.
 You might be able to pay using your credit card, but I would bring cash just in case.